rena-deane/slackbook-bot/README.md

+# Slackbro

-# Slackbro - a slackbot that looks up maori words and translates them to english
+- A slackbot that looks up maori words and translates them to english

-Based on [Botkit](http://howdy.ai/botkit) - Building Blocks for Building Bots.
+- Based on [Botkit](http://howdy.ai/botkit) - Building Blocks for Building Bots.